NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 > [!div class="nextstepaction"]
 > [Create a NuGet package with the dotnet CLI](../create-packages/creating-a-package-dotnet-cli.md)

-For more information about creating and publishing NuGet packages:
+Get more information about creating and publishing NuGet packages:

 - [Publish a package](../nuget-org/publish-a-package.md)
 - [Prerelease packages](../create-packages/Prerelease-Packages.md)